Kitty Harrison (tennis): Coaching career

 Harrison began coaching the women's tennis program at the University of North Carolina in 1976–77, succeeding longtime coach Frances Hogan.
 This was initially a part-time job, and she continued to work at the tennis club in Durham, until she was hired full time for the 1979–80 season.
 Under Harrison, North Carolina won the first four ACC Championships, from 1977 to 1980, and finished runner-up four other times.
 Eight times, they finished the season ranked within the top 25 nationally, and she had only four losing seasons.
 Notable players for Harrison include Kathy Barton; Cinda Gurney, the 1993 NCAA Women's Singles Championships runner-up; and Alisha Portnoy.
 She retired after the 1997–98 season, succeeded by Kansas coach Roland Thornqvist.
 Sportswriter Mary Garber described her as "quiet and soft-spoken, but with a passion for tennis".

-Legacy
+Death and legacy

-At the time of her retirement, Harrison was the winningest women's tennis coach in ACC history by dual match wins (with a record of about 360 wins, 225 losses).
+At the time of her retirement in 1998, Harrison was the winningest women's tennis coach in ACC history by dual match wins (with a record of about 360 wins, 225 losses).
 (Note: Contemporary sources say 362 wins, 226 losses, while later sources say 351 wins, 224 losses.)
 This record was eventually broken by fellow North Carolina coach Brian Kalbas in 2017.
 She was inducted into the North Carolina Tennis Hall of Fame in 2004.

 The Kitty Harrison Invitational is an annual preseason women's college tournament held at the University of North Carolina since 2004.
 Also named after Harrison is the North Carolina women's tennis team's most valuable player award.

+Harrison died on March 27, 2026.